Estrous cycle: Proestrus

 One or several follicles of the ovary start to grow.
 Their number is species-specific.
-Typically this phase can last as little as one day or as long as three weeks, depending on the species.
+Typically, this phase can last as little as one day or as long as three weeks, depending on the species.
 Under the influence of estrogen, the lining of the uterus (endometrium) starts to develop.
 Some animals may experience vaginal secretions that could be bloody.
 The female is not yet sexually receptive; the old corpus luteum degenerates; the uterus and the vagina distend and fill with fluid, become contractile and secrete a sanguinous fluid; the vaginal epithelium proliferates and the vaginal cytology shows a large number of non-cornified nucleated epithelial cells.
 Variant terms for proestrus include pro-oestrus, proestrum, and pro-oestrum.

 Estrus

-Estrus or oestrus refers to the phase when the female is sexually receptive ("in heat" American English, or "on heat" British English).
+Estrus or oestrus refers to the phase when the female is sexually receptive ("in heat" in American English, or "on heat" in British English).
 Under regulation by gonadotropic hormones, ovarian follicles mature and estrogen secretions exert their biggest influence.
 The female then exhibits sexually receptive behavior, a situation that may be signaled by visible physiologic changes.
-Estrus is commonly seen in the mammalian species, including primates.
+Estrus is commonly seen in the mammalian species, including some primates.

-In some species, the labia are reddened.
+In some species, the vulva becomes swollen and reddened.
 Ovulation may occur spontaneously in others.
 Especially among quadrupeds, a signal trait of estrus is the lordosis reflex, in which the animal spontaneously elevates her hindquarters.

 Controlled internal drug release devices are used in livestock for the synchronization of estrus.

 Metestrus or diestrus

 This phase is characterized by the activity of the corpus luteum, which produces progesterone.
 The signs of estrogen stimulation subside and the corpus luteum starts to form.
 The uterine lining begins to appear.
-In the absence of pregnancy the diestrus phase (also termed pseudo-pregnancy) terminates with the regression of the corpus luteum.
+In the absence of pregnancy, the diestrus phase (also termed pseudopregnancy) terminates with the regression of the corpus luteum.
 The lining in the uterus is not shed, but is reorganized for the next cycle.
 Other spellings include metoestrus, metestrum, metoestrum, dioestrus, diestrum, and dioestrum.